anonymousRj7/Recommendation-System/README.md

 # Recommendation-System

 # How to run
-First install all requirements given in requirements.txt
+1.First install all requirements given in requirements.txt

+2.Download and unzip the dataset

+3.For two different approach follow the Process given below

 ## Content Based Filtering( Movie Recommendation System)
 1.Run the main.py